globaleaks/whistleblowing-software/documentation/security/ThreatModel.rst

 Advanced traffic analysis
 -------------------------
 An attacker monitoring HTTPS traffic with no ability to decrypt it, is able to identify the role of the intercepted users, because Whistleblower, Recipient and Administrator interfaces generate different network traffic patterns.
 GlobaLeaks does not provide protection against this threat.
-It’s suggested to use Tor pluggable transports or other methods providing this kind of features.
+It’s suggested to use Tor pluggable transports or other methods providing additional set of protections against this kind of attack.